Excluding items from Active Threat Analytics

 Restriction:

-The following limitations affect only managed units that are working with Guardium versions that are earlier than 12.0, while their central manager is upgraded to version 12.0 or later:
+The following limitations affect only managed units that are working with Guardium 12.0 and earlier, while their central manager is upgraded to version 12.0 or later:

 • The managed unit is not updated when you update or delete an exclusion item.